magento/merchdocs/src/system/permissions-user-roles.md

     _Custom Role Scope_

    {:.bs-callout-info}
-   Users with a `Custom` role scope are not able to create websites and categories, assign products to categories, edit products assigned to restricted stores, or do other _global_ actions that affect scopes where they do not have access.
+   Users with a `Custom` role scope are not able to create websites and categories, assign products to categories, edit products at _All Store Views_ scope when they are assigned to restricted stores as well, or do other _global_ actions that affect scopes where they do not have access.

 1. Under _Roles Resources_, set **Resource Access** to `Custom`.